What do I need to know before retiring in Lake Atitlan?

 - What is life like in Lake Atitlan?

-- What is the social scene like in Lake Atitlan?
+- What are healthcare services like in Lake Atitlan?

 - What are medical services in Lake Atitlan like?